jeffpar/pcjs/software/pcx86/sw/misc/pcsig/2000-2999/DISK2000/index.md

 ### Directory of PC-SIG Library Disk #2000

-     Volume in drive A is DISK2000
+     Volume in drive A has no label
      Directory of A:\

     ANIM     TRI      4925   7-27-89  10:13a